brunomsilva/manager-readme-bms/README.md

 # My role

-As a manager, it is my job manage and keep the engineering teams running as smoothly and hapilly as possible without getting too much on their way.
+As a manager, it is my job to manage and keep the engineering teams running as smoothly and happily as possible without getting too much in their way.
 I like to avoid micromanaging as much as possible so I will try to provide early feedback if things are not going as expected.

 Even though some of my days are quite busy and full meetings, I should be available to talk to my reports whenever possible.
 In the cases where I do not reply immediately.
 I will try to get back to you as soon as I am available.